RubyPhantasia/CubicChunksCompatibilityHelper/TESTING.md

     * [X] Subcase: Miner resumes mining if maximumRelativeDepth is upped to 20
 * [X] Case: deepestDiggableY = -4000, maximumRelativeDepth = 20
   * [X] Subcase: Miner at -3970, digs down twenty blocks
-    * [X] Subcase: Miner stops mining if maximumRelativeDepth is upped to 10 after it's dug over 10 blocks
+    * [X] Subcase: Miner stops mining if maximumRelativeDepth is dropped to 10 after it's dug over 10 blocks
     * [X] Subcase: Miner stops mining early if deepestDiggableY is changed to -3000 after it's dug a few blocks
   * [X] Subcase: Miner at -3990, digs down ten blocks
     * [X] Subcase: Miner continues mining if deepestDiggableY is changed to -5000